Ways to Participate

 The role of a Weaver is to facilitate a Small Group.

-A Small Group is an intimate sharing circle for a group of 5-8 people to regularly meet at a time set aside each evening.
+A Small Group is an intimate sharing circle for a group of about 5 people to regularly meet at a time set aside each evening.
 Each group will explore a question, a discussion topic, or participate in an activity together.
 Throughout the Camp, we also encourage weavers to please keep their eyes open to other moments where gentle facilitation and community weaving might help.

 WHAT DOES FACILITATION ENTAIL?